rohan-s-atl/basis/README.md

      -> prediction -> outcome labeling -> model evaluation -> retraining
 ```

-Recona treats macro information as data.
+Basis treats macro information as data.
 Inflation releases, rate decisions, geopolitical events, supply shocks, energy disruptions, earnings surprises, and broad risk-on or risk-off shifts are converted into a normalized event schema.
 Those events are mapped to affected assets, scored by a prediction pipeline, tracked against future market movement, and folded back into the model lifecycle.

-## Why Recona Exists
+## Why Basis Exists

 Markets absorb information quickly, but the reasoning chain behind a market move is often scattered across articles, data releases, asset reactions, and model outputs.
-Recona brings that chain into one place.
+Basis brings that chain into one place.

 The goal is to make macro intelligence inspectable.
 A user can move from a source event to its classification, mapped assets, prediction confidence, feature snapshot, model drivers, realized outcome, historical performance, market regime context, and retraining history without losing the thread.

-Recona is designed for studying how macro events become machine-learning examples.
+Basis is designed for studying how macro events become machine-learning examples.
 Each event is not only a news item; it becomes a structured record with context, features, predictions, outcomes, and evaluation metadata.
 Over time, the system builds a supervised learning dataset from the same workflow that powers the live application.

 ## Product Description

-Recona is organized as a routed research workspace rather than a single dashboard.
+Basis is organized as a routed research workspace rather than a single dashboard.
 The interface connects macro events, affected assets, predictions, portfolio simulations, model health, market regime data, and training data quality into one navigable application.

 Core surfaces include: